Exponential periods and o-minimality: Definable manifolds

 We start with an orientation on a definable open subset $U\subset \reg_d(G\cup H)$ with $\dim (G\cup H)\ohne U < d$.
 The pseudo-orientations on $G$ and $H$ are represented by the restricted orientations on $V=U\cap \reg_d(G)$ and $W=U\cap\reg_d(H)$, respectively.
 Then $V\cup W$ represents our pseudo-orientation on $G\cup H$.
 By definition and by the standard computation rules for integration on manifolds, we find

 \end{proof}

 \begin{rem} \begin{enumerate} \item As in the case of ordinary orientations, the value of the integral depends on the choice of pseudo-orientation.
-Note that even a simple definable set like an interval $U$, admits infinitely many different pseudo-orientations.
-If $U$ has $n$ connected components, there are $2^n$ possible orientations and we can cut up $U$ as much as we like. \item For each $G$ the choice $U = \reg_d(G)$ is canonical if it is possible to choose an orientation on this set.
+Note that even a simple definable set like an interval $G$ admits infinitely many different pseudo-orientations.
+If $U\subset G$ is the complement of finitely many points such that it has $n$ connected components, there are $2^n$ possible orientations giving rise to $2^n$ different pseudo-orientations of $G$.
+Even for the simple differential form $\md x$, this gives up to $2^n$ different values of $\int_G\md x$.
+By varying $U$ this leads to infinitely many pseudo-orientations and values of the integral. \item For each $G$ the choice $U = \reg_d(G)$ is canonical if it is possible to choose an orientation on this set.
 However, the behaviour of $\reg_d(G)$ under standard topological operations is complicated.
 It is not true that the choice of an orientation on $\reg_d(G)$ also induces an orientation on $\reg_d(\bar{G})$ (take $G=\R\ohne\{0\}$).
 Neither is it true that $\reg_d(G')\subset \reg_d(G)$ if $G'\subset G$ (take the $x$-axis in the union of the coordinate axes in~$\R^2$).
 Our more flexible notion sidesteps these problems. \item Note also that every non-empty definable set~$G$ admits a pseudo-orientation because open cells are orientable and $G$ admits a cell decomposition. \item The restriction operation described in the proof of Lemma~\ref{lem:pseudo}(2) is well-defined in the following sense.
 Two representatives of a pseudo-orientation on $G$ restrict to representatives of the same pseudo-orientation on $G'$.
 Moreover, the same holds true for the extension operation described in the proof of part (3).
 Finally, extending a pseudo-orientation from $G$ to $G''$ and then restricting it back to $G$ recovers the original pseudo-orientation.
 So the extension in part (3) of the lemma is unique. \end{enumerate} \end{rem}